CCSF-Coders/JavaEE-Apache-Tomcat/README.md

 # Java-EE-Struts2
 Simple exploratory project using basic Java EE technologies and Apache Struts2

+The code from each week is saved as a "release" in this repository.
+Each release runs on it's own, but if you want to step through the weeks yourself as shown below, then download each release and run it under Apache Tomcat.

 ### Week1 - Installing Apache Tomcat
 We downloaded and installed [Apache Tomcat](https://tomcat.apache.org).
 A couple of notes and issues.